antoniomika/sish/README.md

         Directory for public keys for pubkey auth (default "pubkeys/") -sish.logtoclient
-        Whether or not to log http requests to the client -sish.password string
+        Whether or not to log http requests to the client -sish.logdetail
+        The request log detail level 0 is most compact, 3 is most verbose (default 3) -sish.password string
         Password to use for password auth (default "S3Cr3tP4$$W0rD") -sish.pkloc string